Madea's Witness Protection

-Madea's Witness Protection is a 2012 American comedy film directed, written and produced by Tyler Perry.
-The film stars Perry, Eugene Levy, Denise Richards, Doris Roberts, Romeo Miller, Tom Arnold, John Amos, and Marla Gibbs.
-It is the fourteenth film by Perry and the seventh installment in the Madea cinematic universe.
+Madea's Witness Protection is a 2012 American comedy film co-produced, written and directed by Tyler Perry, who stars with Eugene Levy, Denise Richards, Doris Roberts, Romeo Miller, Tom Arnold, John Amos, and Marla Gibbs.
+It is the fourteenth film by Perry and the seventh installment in the Madea film series.
 It is the fourth Perry film not to be adapted from a play, alongside The Family That Preys, Daddy's Little Girls, and Good Deeds, as well as the first Madea film not to be adapted from a play.
 It tells the story about Madea being a host to a family that the FBI has entered into the witness protection program due to the fact that the patriarch has been the CFO of a company that a crime family was using to further their Ponzi schemes.

-The film was filmed in Atlanta from mid to late January to the beginning of March 2012 and was released through 34th Street Films and Lionsgate.
-With total box office gross of about $67 million, Madea's Witness Protection is in the top three of Tyler Perry's most successful movies, after Boo!
+Filmed in Atlanta from mid-to-late January to March 2012, Madea's Witness Protection was released through Lionsgate on June 29, 2012.
+With total box office gross of about $67 million, it is one of Tyler Perry's three most successful movies, along with Boo!
 A Madea Halloween and Madea Goes to Jail.